T3p/pois/README.md

 python run_rllab.py
 ```

-This should run pois1 (action-based POIS for CPU) on the 'cartpole' environment (rllab version)
+This should run pois1 (action-based POIS for CPU) on the 'cartpole' environment (rllab version).

 ## Full install (tested on Ubuntu 16.04)
 First, you will need **python3** (>=3.5) and your favourite **tensorflow** version (tested with python 3.5.2 and tensorflow 1.12.0).